teolima99/second_assignment_RT1/assignment_2_2022/README.md

 Research Track I - Assignment 2
 ================================

-This project involves developing a new package based on the assignment_2_2022 package, which utilizes the bug0 algorithm to move a mobile robot in a 3D space.
-The robot is required to reach target coordinates while avoiding obstacles in a virtual environment simulated using Gazebo, the standard virtual simulator of ROS.
+The goal of this project is to implement the bug0 algorithm to enable a mobile robot to navigate a 3D space.
+The robot's objective is to reach specified target coordinates while effectively avoiding obstacles within a virtual environment simulated using Gazebo, the standard virtual simulator of ROS.

+The project requires the creation of three nodes within the new package, each serving a distinct purpose.
+Here is an overview of their functionalities:

+* Action Client Node:
+  This node acts as an action client, allowing users to set target positions (x, y) for the robot or cancel the current target.
+Additionally, it publishes the robot's position and velocity as a       custom message (x, y, vel_x, vel_z) by utilizing the values published on the /odom topic.
+If necessary, you have the flexibility to develop two separate nodes: one for the user interface and       another for publishing the custom message.

+* Service Node:
+  This node implements a service that, upon invocation, prints the number of goals reached and the number of goals cancelled.
+It serves as a convenient way to obtain this information.

+* Position and Velocity Subscriber Node:
+  This node subscribes to the robot's position and velocity using the custom message.
+It calculates and prints the distance between the robot and the target position, as well as the robot's average   speed.
+You can adjust the publishing frequency of this information using a parameter.

+In addition to the nodes, the package also includes a launch file to simplify the setup of the entire simulation.
+This launch file initializes all the required nodes and allows you to configure the publishing frequency for the information published by node (c).

 ![default_gzclient_camera(1)-2023-01-27T15_23_29 351549](https://user-images.githubusercontent.com/117213899/215110545-c90c0ec1-ce38-4ce9-86e4-545e46050bc1.jpg)